karayabin/universe-snapshot/universe/Ling/Light_UserDatabase/doc/api/Ling/Light_UserDatabase/Api/Generated/Classes/UserGroupApi/deleteUserGroupByNames.md

-Deletes the userGroup rows identified by the given names.
+Deletes the user group rows identified by the given names.